Human & Community Education (H&CE)

 H&CE 499.
 Special Topics.
 1-5 Credits.

 H&CE 645.
-Designing and Delivering Nonformal Education Programs.
+Designing Nonformal Education Programs.
 3 Credits.

-Methods of formal and non-formal informal educational programs.
-Focuses on the principles, theories, techniques, and applications for developing introduction and planning non-formal education programs for youth and adults.
+Focuses on the principles, theories, techniques, and applications for developing and planning nonformal education programs for youth and adults.
 Topics include program development strategies, facilitation techniques, and evaluation.
+Dual-listing: H&CE 445.

 H&CE 646.
 Extension Education.
 3 Credits.